VU-ASE/roverctl/src/openapi/docs/ServicesAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiServicesPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUploadPostRequest struct via the builder pattern

 Name | Type | Description  | Notes